pranavdulepet/echelon-ai-workflow/README.md

     3. Handling ambiguous requests that need clarification.
   - These examples teach the LLM the exact structure of `IntentPlan` objects and how to properly identify forms/fields.
 - **Explainability and UX**:
-  - The diff view and explanation mode are deliberately kept separate:
+  - The visual preview and explanation mode are deliberately kept separate:
-    - Diff view is deterministic, driven by DB snapshots + change-set.
+    - Visual preview is deterministic, driven by DB snapshots + change-set, showing exact field/option/logic changes with before/after states.
     - Explanations are LLM-generated text and treated as an aid, not a source of truth.
+  - The visual preview provides:
+    - Side-by-side before/after comparison of forms
+    - Visual highlighting of new, modified, and deleted items
+    - Detailed property change tracking (shows what changed and how)
+    - Logic rule visualization with readable condition/action descriptions
+    - Option change visualization with pills showing additions, renames, and removals
-  - This avoids coupling correctness to free-form text while still giving humans friendly summaries.
+  - This avoids coupling correctness to free-form text while still giving users easily followable summaries and clear visual feedback.

 ## Assumptions and constraints

 - The SQLite schema is the one shipped in `data/forms.sqlite` and does not change frequently.
 - The agent is expected to operate in an **admin tooling** context (not directly on end-user data), so:
   - Throughput requirements are moderate.
-  - Human oversight is expected before applying change-sets.
+  - User oversight is expected before applying change-sets.
 - API keys for OpenAI and/or Claude are available and the network environment allows outbound calls.
 - The number of forms and fields is large enough that you must **not** stream entire tables into the LLM, but not so large that a few targeted lookups per request become a bottleneck.
 - The agent only plans; actually executing the change-sets against the DB is intentionally left to other tooling to avoid accidental destructive changes.